 What Does Wild Rice Taste Like?

-Wild rice has a slight nutty flavor, with some describing the flavor as tea like.
-It's chewy texture makes wild rice ideal for use in soups, stews, and stuffings, where the earthy flavor adds a delicious and hearty element to the dish.
+Wild rice has a slightly nutty flavor, with some describing the flavor as tea like.
+Its chewy texture makes wild rice ideal for use in soups, stews, and stuffings, where the earthy flavor adds a delicious and hearty element to the dish.

-Depending on how long the wild rice is cooked for, it can have a bit of a chew when it is just starting to burst open, or become quite soft when cooked longer.
+Depending on how long the wild rice is cooked, it can have a bit of a chew when it is just starting to burst open or become quite soft when cooked longer.

 Try these wild rice recipes at home: